 Calories, fat, sodium per gram: 2.65, 0.14, 6.08

 These chicken nuggets might contain the most chicken out of all the nuggets in the fast-food world.
 Why?
-Because besides chicken breast tenderloins or breast strips with rib meat, they are also seasoned with the Colonel’s special blend of chicken fat and dehydrated cooked chicken… that’s just gross.
+Because besides chicken breast tenderloins or breast strips with rib meat, they are also seasoned with the Colonel's special blend of chicken fat and dehydrated cooked chicken… that's just gross.
 All that chicken displaces a digestive system staple, dietary fiber, which only appears as less than a gram per serving.
 Fiber helps keep your digestive tract working properly as it ushers wastes out of the body.
 What does contain high fiber content?
-These 30 Best High-Fiber Foods for Weight Loss!
+These high-fiber foods!

 AND THE NUMBER 1 BEST FAST FOOD CHICKEN NUGGET IS…A TIE